- The Basics of How To Start with YouTube: Becoming a Successful YouTuber Needs Time

 To become a YouTuber, you need to be a YouTube lover first.
 Take music creators, for example.
 Music producers love music, and this is what has helped them identify trends right off the bat, work around them, and create and plan accordingly.

-So, if you’re wondering how to become a YouTuber or (even more) how to become a paid YouTuber, the very first thing you need to do is that you must get familiar with what is already out there.
+So, if you’re looking for tips on how to start a YouTube channel or wondering how to become a YouTuber, the very first thing you need to do is that you must get familiar with what is already out there.
 Look into YouTube trends, tactics, and types of videos that prominent YouTubers prefer as well as how they perform.

 This will help you during your brainstorming process and while you’re starting to develop content for your channel.